Kapilendra Deva: Malwa expeditions

-Conquest of Telegana (Gulberga or Kalaberga)
+Conquest of Telangana

-The political situation of Telegana provided an opportunity for the Gajapati army to intervene and capture the territory.
-The Velama chiefs of Devara Konda in Telegana and the Bahmani sultan Aladdin Ahmad Shah II had cordial relations in the initial stages but on the event of war between Vijayanagar and Bahmani Sultanate, the Velama chiefs backed Bahmani sultanate and sought to fight Vijaynagar.
+The political situation in Telangana provided an opportunity for the Gajapati army to intervene and conquer the territory.
+The Velama rulers of Devarakonda in Telangana and the Bahmani Sultan Alau'd-din Ahmad Shah had cordial relations in the initial stages but on the event of war between the Vijayanagara Empire and the Bahmani Sultanate, the Velama rulers backed the Bahmani Sultanate and sought to fight the Vijayanagara Empire.
 In an act of revenge the Bahmani sultan invaded the Telegana region and the Bahmani commander Sanjar Khan extracted vengeance on the common people.
-Hindus were sold as slaves.
-In 1456 CE Humayun Shah ascended the throne of the Bahmani sultanate and his general Sikander Khan suppressed the rebel Velama chiefs after occupying Devarakonda.
-Kapilendra Deva was invited by the Velama chiefs to rescue them from Bahmani rulers.
-In 1458 CE, a battle ensued at Devara Konda between Odia forces led by Hamvira Deva and Bahmani forces.
-As a result of this battle Odia forces came out as victorious and Telegana region became a feudal state of the Gajapati empire with the Velama chiefs as the vassal rulers.
-The victory over the Bahamani forces at Devarakonda in 1458 CE enabled Kapilendra Deva to assume the title of Kalavargeśvara which meant the Lord of Kalabarga(Gulbarga).
+Native Hindus were sold as slaves.
+In 1456 CE, Humayun Shah ascended the throne of the Bahmani sultanate and his general Sikander Khan suppressed the rebel Velama chiefs after occupying Devarakonda.
+Kapilendra Deva was invited by the Velama chiefs to rescue them from the Bahmani sultans.
+In 1458 CE, a battle ensued at Devarakonda between Odia forces led by Prince Hamvira Deva and the Bahmani forces.
+As a result of this battle Odia forces came out victorious and Telangana region became a feudal state of the Gajapati empire with the Velama chiefs as the vassal rulers.
+The victory over the Bahmani Sultanate forces at Devarakonda in 1458 CE enabled Kapilendra Deva to assume the title of Kalavargeśvara which meant the Lord of Kalaburagi.